Apply for a Zoo licence

 In order to apply for a licence you should complete an application form and return it together with the application fee which is currently £490 plus vet fee (not including Zoo Inspector's fee).

-Once we have received your application form and fee, new premises will be inspected to check compliance with the council's licence conditions.
+Once we have received your application form and fee, new premises will be inspected to check compliance with our licence conditions.
 Existing premises may also be subject to periodic inspections throughout the year

 A first licence is granted for a period of four years with follow up licences issued for a period of 6 years.